-The Company is exposed to equity price risks arising from investments in global mutual funds.
-The risk is managed by the Fund Manager by actively monitoring the movements in NAVPU of investments in global mutual funds.
+The Company is exposed to equity price risks arising from investments in listed equity securities and investments in UITF.
+Investments in listed equity securities could either be held for strategic or trading purposes.

-Based on the exposure to equity price risk at the end of each reporting period, if NAVPU of investments in global mutual funds had been 2% higher or lower, profit or loss would have increased or decreased by \$23,001, \$63,052 and \$60,977 in 2021, 2020 and 2019, respectively.
+The risk is managed by the Fund Manager by actively monitoring the domestic equity market and movements in NAVPU of investments in UITF.
+Portfolios are traded based on a combination of regularly-carried out fundamental and technical analyses of stock prices.

-Other than interest and equity price risks discussed above, there are no other market risks which significantly affect the Company's performance.
+Based on the exposure to equity price risks at the end of each reporting period, if equity prices and NAVPU of investments in UITF had been 2% higher or lower, profit or loss for the years ended December 31, 2021, 2020 and 2019 would have increased or decreased by P103,841,289, P98,891,635 and P116,169,702, respectively.

+Other than interest and equity price risks discussed above, there are no other market risks which will significantly affect the Company's performance.
 In Management's opinion, the sensitivity analysis is unrepresentative of the inherent equity price risk because the exposure at the end of the reporting period does not reflect the exposure during the year.